DisCoTec/discotec.github.io/2026/registration.md

 We aim at processing letter requests quickly (via email), after having confirmed that registration has taken place.

 ## Certificate of Attendance
-If you registered and need a certificate of attendance, please send an email to <discotec2025@inria.fr> with subject "Certificate DisCoTec" indicating:
+If you registered and need a certificate of attendance, please send an email to <claudio.mezzina@uniurb.it> with subject "Certificate DisCoTec" indicating:
 - your full name and institutional affiliation

 We will reply with a certificate in PDF.